Is there life after a shopping cart abandonment happens?

 SMS marketing has been around for some time - but as consumers are getting savvier, so do their demands.
 It’s no longer enough to overwhelm them with automated emails that never get opened.
 Real customers have real questions - and automated emails can’t answer them.

-That’s where a tool like Cartloop will bridge the gap between an undecided customer and the final sale.
+That’s where a conversational SMS marketing platform like Cartloop will bridge the gap between an undecided customer and the final sale.
 By infusing the human touch to a customer’s digital experience, you are not only building closer relationships with them, but you are also reaching your ultimate goal: increasing your sales.
 And have you ever met anyone who said no to more sales?
 We didn’t, either.

 Our goal is to reach customers in an easy, non-intrusive way, where we can connect with them on a personal level in order to build real trust and transform customers into promoters.